Drug Evaluation Committee Points to keep in mind regarding the electromagnetic storage of clinical trial-related documents

 March 2016

 In addition, the eTMF uses a list of clinical trial-related documents called the DIA Reference Model, but the process of assigning (mapping) clinical trial-related documents to this list in Japan is currently conducted by each company, and there is no uniformity among companies.
 As a result, when storing or transferring clinical trial-related documents to medical institutions, contract research organizations (CROs), or at the time of co-development, it takes a lot of effort to re-map the documents, which is not originally necessary.
-With the cooperation of the members of the DIA subcommittee, who have experience in classifying Japanese clinical trial documents to the DIA Reference Model, we have compiled a cover letter summarizing the current mapping of Japanese clinical trial documents to the DIA Reference Model and the policy for mapping as a deliverable.
-This document was developed with the cooperation of the members of the DIA Reference Model Committee.
+With the cooperation of Electronic Standard for Medical Information Expert Committeecommittee members who have experience in classifying Japanese clinical trial-related documents to the DIA Reference Model, we have compiled a cover letter summarizing the current mapping of Japanese clinical trial-related documents to the DIA Reference Model and policies at the time of mapping as a deliverable.

 We hope that this document will be helpful to companies when establishing/operating eTMFs.